Family Educational Rights and Privacy Act (FERPA)

 What is FERPA?

-- Are directly related to the student, and
+- Directly related to the student, and

-- Once the student turns 18, or
+- Turns 18, or

 Non-minor students and those who attend postsecondary educational institutions are considered “eligible students” who have full rights under FERPA with respect to their education records.